yanaga/learn-katacoda/servicemesh/4-simple-routerules/1modify-recommendation.md

-NOTE: Do not attempt to edit the files or run any command before the Terminal cursor becomes available.
+**IMPORTANT**: *Do not attempt to edit the files or run any command before the Terminal cursor becomes available.*

 We can experiment with Istio routing rules by making a change to RecommendationsController.java.